 Regarding the transportation of students with special needs, primarily, the Keewatin-Patricia District School Board determines whether or not they can safely utilize the regular home to school bus system.
-If they cannot, it is determined whether they can safely utilize a wheelchair or special needs van, which is available in some areas of the Board.
-There are many methods used to transport children with special needs including school bus, wheelchair vehicle, school purposes vehicle, and parent transportation.
+If they cannot, it is determined whether they can safely ride a universal bus, which is available in some areas of the Board.
+There are many methods used to transport children with special needs including school bus, universal bus, school purposes vehicle, and parent transportation.